Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 The data sources for this analysis are '' sales data .csv'' and '' customers data .csv'', which can be gotten from online source like kaggle

 ### Tools used
+.Microsoft excel
+for data cleaning
+for data analysis
+for data visualization
+.SQL- structured query language for querying data
+.PowerBI
+for data visualization
+.Github
+for portfolio building